expo/expo/docs/pages/versions/v32.0.0/distribution/building-standalone-apps.md

 ## 6. Submit it to the appropriate store

-We don't automate this step (yet), but at this point you should be able to follow the Apple and Google documentation to submit your standalone binary to each respective store.
-For more info on how to polish your app and ensure it is accepted to the Apple and Google marketplaces, read the guide on [Deploying to App Stores](../app-stores/).
+Read the guide on [Uploading Apps to the Apple App Store and Google Play](../uploading-apps/).

 ## 7. Update your app